 For you to be successful in persuading your customers, your customer usually needs to convince other people.
 These may be colleagues, these may be members of the buying committee, it may be external advisors.
 They may need to present to the board.
 Whoever it is, you need to equip your customer with the tools to pitch for you.

-How do you persuade customers?
+How do you sell to customers?

 The tools above will all help.

-• Your story must be simple.
+Your story must be simple.

-• Your story must be engaging.
+Your story must be engaging.

-• You need to include case studies and anecdotes to bring it to life.
+You need to include case studies and anecdotes to bring it to life.

 With these characteristics your customer will find it much easier to persuade others.

 Of course, not everything about persuading clients is easy.
 If it were, our firm would not exist.
 Every day we help firms and teams put together compelling stories, pitch books and sales meetings.
 With advice and coaching we add value by making new business pitches compelling.
-We’ve been transforming new business pitches for 15 years and we do it for some of the most successful businesses in the world.

 If you want help persuading customers to buy your solution, then get in touch.
 Call Louise Angus, our client services director for a no obligation chat about how we can add value to your business.